johan/QuickJSON/README.md

 into `/Library/QuickLook/` (to install system-globally), or into `~/Library/QuickLook/` (to install for yourself only).
 You may need to create this directory, if it does not exist.

+To get sweet copy/paste functionality while in QuickLook, also run

+    defaults write com.apple.finder QLEnableTextSelection -bool true`

+from a Terminal window.